Employee management: How restaurants prevent employee burnout with better scheduling

 As a restaurant owner and employer, what measures can you do to alleviate employee burnout?
 Read on to find out.

-What is an Occupational Burnout?
+What is an occupational burnout?

 It is a kind of job-related stress wherein you’re in a state of emotional or physical fatigue.
 As a result, you will feel a sense of personal identity loss and reduced accomplishments.